 Return-oriented programming (ROP) is a technique that attackers use to bypass security protections by constructing a chain of small, “gadget” instructions that already exist in the system’s microcode.

-By carefully selecting these gadgets and chaining them together, attackers can construct a sequence of instructions that performs the desired operation, even if it’s not a valid instruction in the system’s high-level language.
+By carefully selecting and chaining these gadgets, attackers can construct a sequence of instructions that performs the desired operation, even if it’s not a valid instruction in the system’s high-level language.

-ROP is a powerful technique that allows attackers to bypass even the most sophisticated security protections, and it highlights the importance of securing microcode against these types of attacks.
+ROP is a powerful technique that allows attackers to bypass even the most sophisticated security protections.
+It highlights the importance of securing microcode against these types of attacks.

 Resources